 Economics 190S is the introductory course in the discipline and is required.
-An appropriate score on the Math Placement Exam must be earned to enroll in Economics 190S.

 Courses at the 200-level apply basic analytical tools to economic problems and policy issues.

 Courses in the 300 series develop theoretical and analytical tools in some depth so that more complex problems and policy issues can be considered.
 Prerequisites vary.